A PDE model for bleb formation and interaction with linker proteins: Introduction

-\end{itemize} A key issue of the cell blebbing phenomenon is the fact that there are actually two free boundaries, the membrane and the cortex that strongly interact via linker proteins.
+A key issue of the cell blebbing phenomenon is the fact that there are actually two free boundaries, the membrane and the cortex that strongly interact via linker proteins.
 We describe the membrane by a height relative to the cell cortex, which is subject to forces exerted by a surrounding fluid as well as proteins that connect the cell membrane with the cell cortex and act like springs (cf. \cite{Alert+2016}).
 We take into account that these proteins may disconnect by introducing a ripping rate function whose steepness is controlled by a small parameter $ \rippingLimitParam $.
-This way we rediscover the model of Lim et al. \cite{Lim+2012} by ignoring movement of the linker proteins and passing to the limit $ \rippingLimitParam \searrow 0 $.
+This way we rediscover the model of \cite{Lim+2012} by ignoring movement of the linker proteins and passing to the limit $ \rippingLimitParam \searrow 0 $.

 Besides the detailed mathematical modelling we provide a detailed analysis of the model in the case of small deformations of the membrane relative to the cortex, where a linearization of the mechanics applies.
 The key nonlinearities we focus on are hence due to the presence of the linker proteins.
 Besides well-posedness of the time-dependent model we prove the existence of stationary solution and show that some critical pressure (e.g. arising from cortex contraction) is necessary and sufficient to form a bleb, which we define as a deformation above a critical height of the membrane relative to the cortex at which linkers are ripping off.
 As mentioned above we study singular limits and show that the models of \cite{Alert+2016} and \cite{Lim+2012} arise as special cases respectively scaling limits of our model.
-Moreover, we provide a numerical study of the bleb initiation, either by a critical pressure or by cortex disruption, related to an experiment where a part of the cortex is destroyed by laser ablation and a bleb forms (cf. \cite{tinevez2009role}).
+Moreover, we provide a numerical study of the bleb initiation by a critical pressure.

 The paper is organised as follows: After having fixed some basic notational conventions in \autoref{sec:preliminaries}, we derive a fourth order evolution system of equations in \autoref{sec:modelling} starting from first principles.
 The main result of \autoref{sec:kinetic solutions} is a global-in-time existence theorem for solutions of this system.
 The following \autoref{sec:stationary solutions} is devoted to proving existence of stationary solutions and studying stability of a particular subclass of stationary solutions by means of nonlinear semigroups.
 The analytical part of this paper ends with \autoref{sec:singular limits}, in which we pass to the limit $ \rippingLimitParam \searrow 0 $ in the parameter controlling the disconnection rate.
 Finally, we illustrate some properties of our model numerically by presenting simulations of different biological situations in \autoref{sec:example scenarios} and conclude in \autoref{sec:conclusion}.